-- Have a copy of your resume close by as the questionnaire will be related to your education and experience
+- The questions will be related to your education and experience

-- Questionnaires with multiple choice questions may take up to 30 minutes to complete
+- Questionnaires may take 30 to 60 minutes to complete

-- You will not be able to go back and view or edit your answers after you have submitted your application
+- You cannot edit your responses after you submit your application

 - Don't wait until the last minute to apply.
 Give yourself enough time to update your profile and apply

-- Ensure you submit an up-to-date profile each time you apply for a position as only your most recent resume profile is kept in the system
+- Submit an up-to-date profile each time you apply for a position as only your most recent resume profile is kept in the system

 - To find out more about a particular ministry you can go to the ministry website from the B.C. government website

-- Postings with closing dates close at 11:59 pm Pacific standard time
+- Postings close at 11:59 pm Pacific standard time on the closing date

-- You can track the status of your application process and view all of your past applications with the BC Public Service by choosing Submission History on the Career Centre page
+- Use your online account to track the status of your application and view your past applications (found by choosing Submission History on your Career Centre page)

-When you have successfully submitted your profile, you will receive an email notification confirming your application has been received.
+- You will receive an email notification if your application has been successfully submitted

 If you accidentally withdraw from a competition you cannot reapply online.
 You must contact the Hiring Centre prior to the closing date and we will add you manually to the applicant list for the competition.